-Sincerity is award-winning poet Carol Ann Duffy's final collection of poems as Poet Laureate.
+Carol Ann Duffy is the award-winning former Poet Laureate, with poetry collections including The Bees, The World's Wife and Sincerity.
+Sincerity was Carol Ann Duffy's final collection of poems as Poet Laureate.
 Time and its passage are at the heart of this reflective work, which gazes out from the autumn of life.
 There are moving elegies here for what has departed; whether that be children who have flown the nest, a way of life, literary luminaries, past loves, lost parents or our own youth.
+Carol Ann has also chosen a selection of poems about parenting in the stunning anthology Empty Nest.
 Here, Carol Ann discusses how poetry has been a part of her life since she was a child, and shares the poems she loved as a teenager.

 The Song of Wandering Aengus

 W. B. Yeats